 - Doctor’s Offices and Fire Stations, etc.

 - Historic Locations

-Talk to everyone you know to see who would be willing to allow you to come visit their place of business – or allow your son to job shadow him for a day.
-The more you allow your boys to experience a variety of job situations, the more accurately they will be able to determine what type of career they might like to pursue as they get older.
+Talk to everyone you know to see who would be willing to allow you to come to visit their place of business or allow your child to job shadow him for a day.
+The more you allow your kids to experience a variety of job situations, the more accurately they will be able to determine what type of career they might like to pursue as they get older.

-But there are so many other things that you child will learn while gardening:
+But there are so many other things that your child will learn while gardening:

 - He will learn perseverance as he goes out to the garden day after day to pull weeds and water the plants.